SHE WOKE BLIND to the scream of a siren.

 Relai ducked into a recessed doorway, heaving in air from the exertion.
 She felt like she hadn’t moved in months.
 Years, even.

 Maybe she hadn’t.

 Her memory ended only a few minutes ago, when she had lain down to sleep, counting down from forty with deep, even breaths.
-She’d been so ready, set firm in her choice to go home.
+She’d been so ready, set firm in her choice to finally return home.
 She missed her mother, her chef, and her city.
-Most importantly, she thought she’d gotten to the point where she could look her father in the eye, where she could face him, and he couldn’t hurt her anymore.
+Most importantly, she thought she’d gotten to the point where she could look her father in the eye, where she could face him.
+Where he couldn’t hurt her anymore.

 The trip from Earth to Arden took three weeks; she was supposed to wake up at the Kilani Naquia dock, greeted as Orist despite her rejection of the title.
 Instead she was here, mud splattering up her aching legs, holes torn in her wrists, probably a concussion.
 Maybe she’d been asleep for decades.

 She saw movement far down the street, heard voices.
 Move, go—she inhaled and kicked up desperately for the wall.
 The other side held more safety than the side with those men, the ones doing the torturing—

 She slipped on the wet, uneven pavers and scraped her knees and looked back and she saw him.

 He was coming, oh, gods— She dug her fingernails into the grit of the street and pulled herself up.
 He was gaining ground.